-The primary function of this position is management of the day-to-day laboratory and field activities of the MU Limnology Lab (limnology.missouri.edu).
-We monitor water quality in Missouri’s reservoirs through two long-term projects, the Statewide Lake Assessment Program (SLAP) and a citizen science effort, the Lakes of Missouri Volunteer Program (LMVP).
-This position is multi-faceted, involving water chemistry analysis, field research, data management, training and supervising of hourly employees working in the lab and field, and interacting with volunteers.
+The primary function of this position is to carry out the field and laboratory activities of the MU Limnology Lab (limnology.missouri.edu).
+We monitor water quality in Missouri’s reservoirs through a long-term project, the Statewide Lake Assessment Program (SLAP).
+This position is multi-faceted, involving water chemistry analysis, field research, data management, and training and supervising of hourly employees working in the lab and field.

 Personnel management- On a daily basis, they will need to make decisions that require professional judgment and assume a position of responsibility in the lab.
 There is a tremendous amount of communication necessary between this person and others while supervising lab and field technicians and coordinating their activities.
-Our citizen science program- LMVP- requires close communication with volunteers throughout the state.
 Employee should have advanced people/soft skills and be a team player.

 University Title: Research Specialist I

 Internal applicants can determine their current grade and university title by accessing the Job Information page through the Additional Employee Info tile in myHR.

 Shift: Monday - Friday, 8:00 a.m. - 5:00 p.m.

 - A Bachelor's degree or an equivalent combination of education and relevant experience and at least 1 year of experience from which comparable knowledge and skills can be acquired is necessary.

 - Must be proficient in trailering and operating a motorboat up to 18 ft.